Show All Answers

 Simply put, the Township does not have the authority to permit or stop such work.
 Utility companies have a legal right to access any of their infrastructure located on the owner’s property due to easement rights.
 Easements are dedicated sections of land on private property which utility companies are allowed to access for the betterment of the community.

-Cranberry has dedicated a full-time staff member to focus entirely on these projects.
-Joseph Leavens, the Township’s Manager of Sewer and Water Field Operations, is responsible for answering all questions, tracking work and any issues, and coordinating with utility companies if additional response is needed.
+Cranberry's Public Works Department is responsible for answering questions, tracking work and any issues, and coordinating with utility companies if additional response is needed.
+They can be reached by calling 724-776-4806.

 The Township is in constant contact with the utility companies about where they are working and general timelines.
 While some are very responsive, others are not.
 All contact info is available on the Township website.